leejet/stable-diffusion.cpp/README.md

-                                     If threads <= 0, then threads will be set to the number of CPU physical cores -m, --model [MODEL]                path to model --vae [VAE]                        path to vae --type [TYPE]                      weight type (f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0) If not specified, the default is the type of the weight file.  --lora-model-dir [DIR]             lora model directory
+                                     If threads <= 0, then threads will be set to the number of CPU physical cores -m, --model [MODEL]                path to model --vae [VAE]                        path to vae --taesd [TAESD_PATH]               path to taesd.
+Using Tiny AutoEncoder for fast decoding (low quality) --type [TYPE]                      weight type (f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0) If not specified, the default is the type of the weight file.
-  -i, --init-img [IMAGE]             path to the input image, required by img2img -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render
+  --lora-model-dir [DIR]             lora model directory -i, --init-img [IMAGE]             path to the input image, required by img2img -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render